tartley/tartley.github.io/posts/writing-cc-on-windows-using-g-under-cygwin.md

 This article outlines one method of using the open source C/C++ compiler, Gcc to compile C/C++ programs on a Windows PC.
-It uses Cygwin, which emulates a Linux-like command-line environment, which is many times more useful and powerful than the DOS command line that comes out of the box with Windows.
+It uses Cygwin, which emulates a Linux-like command-line environment, which is many times more useful and powerful tha the DOS command line that comes out of the box with Windows.

 Of course, if you don't like all this free-as-in-beer,